rydmike/flex_color_scheme/README.md

  }

  class _DemoAppState extends State<DemoApp> {
+   // Used to select if we use the dark or light theme.
    ThemeMode themeMode;
-   // Used to select which FlexSchemeData we use.
+   // Used to store which FlexSchemeData option we selected FlexScheme flexScheme;
-   FlexScheme flexScheme;

    @override
    void initState() {
      themeMode = ThemeMode.light;
-     flexScheme = FlexScheme.hippieBlue;
+     flexScheme = FlexScheme.hippieBlue; // We like fun theme names!
      super.initState();
    }
    @override